-If you're carrying a balance on your card that's a bit too high for comfort, you're in good company.
-The average card balance in Oregon was $6,012 in 2017, according to Experian.
+If you’re carrying a balance on your card that’s a bit too high for comfort, you’re in good company.
+The average card balance in Oregon decreased by 15% from $5,498 in 2019 to $4,681 in 2020, and $6,156 to $5,238 in Washington, according to Experian.
 This highlights the struggle many people face: carrying a high balance month-over-month is a fast way to rack up interest fees.
-With the national average APR at 16.15 percent, carrying the average balance on your card from one month to the next could add about $80 to your debt load.
+With the national average APR at 16.05 percent, carrying the average balance on your card from one month to the next still adds to your debt load—especially if you’re only making minimum payments.
 One strategy to help get debt and escalating interest fees under control is to use a balance transfer credit card.

 Here are three situations where a balance transfer credit card makes the most sense: